jjcurtin/lectures_other/2021/TedX/talk_materials/digital_theraputics.md

 And once we make it off the wait list, treatment typically involves weekly, monthly, or even less frequent appointments with a therapist.
 But our mental health needs aren't limited to these pre-scheduled appointments.

-Would a therapist have been available to my dad at his moments of greatest need - when he lost a job due to downsizing, or shortly after my mom's car accident, or on the many dark mornings when he woke up with his hands shaking and had to decide if he was going to drink again to steady them?
+Would a therapist have been available to my dad at his moments of greatest need - when he lost a job due to downsizing, or shortly after my mom's accident, or on the many dark mornings when he woke up with his hands shaking and had to decide if he was going to drink again to steady them?

 ---